erickcastillo-it/it-support-notes/networking/subnetting/multi-lan-wan-addressing/README.md

-Packet Tracer – IPv4 Subnetting Scenario (192.168.100.0/24)
+Packet Tracer – IPv4 Subnetting Design and Implementation (192.168.100.0/24)

-Overview This lab focuses on designing and implementing an IPv4 subnetting scheme based on a given /24 network.
-The objective is to divide the network into multiple subnets to support four LAN segments and one WAN link between two routers.
+Project Summary This lab documents the design and implementation of a fixed-length IPv4 subnetting scheme using the network 192.168.100.0/24.
+The objective was to divide the address space to support four LAN segments and one WAN link between two routers, ensuring each LAN provides capacity for at least 25 hosts.

-The exercise simulates a real-world scenario where a company must allocate address space efficiently while meeting minimum host requirements per LAN.
+The exercise simulates a small enterprise environment where structured address planning, consistent allocation rules, and verification procedures are required.

-Objectives Part 1: Design an IPv4 Addressing Scheme

-Determine the required number of subnets

-Calculate borrowed bits

-Identify total subnets created

-Calculate usable host addresses per subnet

-Build a complete subnet table

-Document the addressing plan

-Part 2: Implement and Verify Connectivity

-Assign IP addresses to routers, switches, and PCs

-Configure LAN interfaces

-Configure switch management interfaces

-Configure end devices

-Verify connectivity using ping

-Network Scenario Base Network: 192.168.100.0/24

-Topology Includes:

-Router R1 (2 LAN interfaces + 1 WAN interface)

-Router R2 (2 LAN interfaces + 1 WAN interface)
+Network Topology The topology includes:

+2 Routers (R1 and R2)

-Four LAN segments
+4 LAN segments

-One WAN link between R1 and R2
+1 WAN link between R1 and R2

-Four switches (S1–S4)

-Four PCs (PC1–PC4)

-Each LAN must support at least 25 host addresses, including:
+4 Access Switches (S1–S4)

+4 End Devices (PC1–PC4)

+Each LAN requires sufficient addressing for:

+Router interface

+Switch management interface (VLAN 1)

 End devices

-Switch management interface

-Router interface

-The WAN link requires two usable IP addresses (one per router interface).
+The WAN link requires two usable IP addresses, one per router interface.

-Part 1 – Addressing Design

-Step 1: Subnet the Network Subnet 192.168.100.0/24 to meet the following requirements:
+Design Requirements Base Network: 192.168.100.0/24

+Constraints:

+Each LAN must support a minimum of 25 usable host addresses.

+All subnets must be derived from the /24 network.

+Subnetting must satisfy both LAN and WAN requirements.

+Address allocation must follow a consistent and documented rule set.

+Addressing Strategy The subnetting process followed these steps:

-Determine how many subnets are required based on the topology.
+Determine the total number of required subnets based on the topology.

-Calculate how many bits must be borrowed from the host portion.
+Borrow the appropriate number of bits from the host portion.

-Identify how many subnets are created.

-Determine how many usable host addresses are available per subnet.

-Ensure each LAN supports at least 25 usable hosts.
+Validate that the resulting subnet size supports at least 25 usable hosts per LAN.

-Avoid borrowing too many bits.

-Step 2: Binary Subnet Representation Document the binary values of the first five subnets.
-Include:

-Subnet number

-Network address

-Bit values for the fourth octet

-Step 3: Subnet Mask Calculation Document:
+Calculate:

+Total subnets created

+Usable hosts per subnet

-Binary representation of the new subnet mask
+Binary representation of subnet increments

-Decimal representation of the subnet mask

-Prefix length notation

-Step 4: Subnet Table Complete a structured subnet table including:
+Build a complete subnet table including:

-Subnet number

 Subnet address